-One of my all time favorites, this is my moist, fudgy, and completely from-scratch chocolate cake recipe.
+One of my all time favorites, this is my moist, fudgy, and completely from-scratch best chocolate cake recipe.
 It comes together in one bowl and pairs well with any frosting!
 Recipe includes a how-to video!

-Why You’ll Love This Chocolate Cake Recipe
+Why This is THE Chocolate Cake Recipe You Need:

 What You Need

-Each ingredient in this chocolate cake recipe was carefully chosen to make for a moist and flavorful chocolate cake recipe.
+Each ingredient in this chocolate cake recipe was carefully chosen to make for a moist and flavorful chocolate cake.
+Let’s go over the key players:

-- Buttermilk gives this cake depth of flavor and keeps it soft and moist.
+- Buttermilk gives my chocolate cake recipe intense depth of flavor and keeps it soft and moist.
 If you don’t have buttermilk on hand, you can use my easy buttermilk substitute in a pinch–but real buttermilk is best!

 - Oil and butter give us a moist cake with great flavor.
 This combination is especially important if you need to refrigerate your chocolate cake (which could dry out your cake).
 I originally used canola or vegetable oil in this recipe, but have learned avocado oil works just as well and this is my current go-to.